 Greater Wellington's primary role with the Westpac Stadium is as a joint funder of the project and, in conjunction with the Wellington City Council, it is a joint settler of the Wellington Regional Stadium Trust.
-In turn, the Stadium Trust is responsible for the ownership, operation and maintenance of the Stadium as a multi-purpose sporting and cultural venue.
+In turn, the Stadium Trust is responsible for the ownership, operation and maintenance of the Stadium.